volcengine/verl/.github/PULL_REQUEST_TEMPLATE.md

 ### Test

-> For changes that can not be tested by CI (e.g., algorithm implementation, new model support), validate by experiment(s) and show results like training curve plots, evaluatuion results, etc.
+> For changes that can not be tested by CI (e.g., algorithm implementation, new model support), validate by experiment(s) and show results like training curve plots, evaluation results, etc.

 ### Checklist Before Submitting